 We do not want cost to be a barrier for participation.
-Financial assistance is available for families who need it.
+Financial assistance, up to 75% of program cost for qualifying families, is available.
 Please fill out the brief financial assistance form during registration.

 Cancellations, refunds, and other policies.

 If you are not a current Explorers Club member, please sign up on our Interest List below.
 We will contact you when space is available.

 Thank you for your interest in Explorers Club (EC).
 We appreciate it!
 Please know that we are doing our best to meet demand for the early grades and often have space in older-grade groups.

 Interested in joining Explorers Club?
 Please signup on our Interest List.

 If you would like to join an EC group, please complete our Interest List Signup form.
 Because of robust interest among younger grades, we are switching to a randomized selection process to fill groups (aka: drawing names from a hat on June 1 of each year) rather than a sequential list.

 Already on the Interest List?